mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 News:

-* We have re-established the service area with **the introduction of the possibility to add custom templates**
+* We have re-established the Service area with **the introduction of the possibility to add custom templates**

 * We **resitiate the deployment area** and **the header** of the application